-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Yes No

-Does your institution have an application fee? Х
+Does your institution have an application fee?
+X

 Amount of application fee: \$50.00

-•

 Yes No

-Can it be waived for applicants with financial need? Х
+Can it be waived for applicants with financial need?
+X

-·

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students who

-who apply on-line: • • ·

-Χ Same fee
+Same fee

 Free

 Reduced

 Yes No

-Can on-line application fee be waived applicants with financial need? for X
+Can on-line application fee be wa with financial need? ived for applicants Х

-C14 Application closing date Yes No
+C14 Application closing date

-Dogs your institution have an application olooina I res INO
+Yes No

-Does your institution have an application date? closing Х
+Does your institution have an applic cation closing date? Х

-5.1

 Date

-Application closing date (fall) 4/1 Priority Date 11/15
+Application closing date (fall) 4/1

-Yes No C15 Are first-time, first-year students accepted for terms other than n the Х fall?
-C16 Notification to applicants of admission decision sent (fill in one e only) Χ On a rolling basis beginning 1-Sep By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Χ Must reply by (date): 1-May No set date Must reply by May 1st or within weeks if r otified the reafter Other: iouniou uno - Cartor Deadline for housing deposit (MMDD): Amount of housing deposit: \$300.00 Refundable if student does not enroll?
-Yes, in full Yes, in part Χ No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission? Х If yes, maximum period of postponement: 2 Semes ters C19 Early admission of high school students Does your institution allow high school students to enroll as full-tim е.
-Yes No first-time, first-year (freshman) students one year or more before his school graduation? Х C20 Common Application: Question removed from CDS.
-(Initiated dur ring 2006-2 2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision 021 Larry Decision Yes No Does your institution offer an early decision plan (an admission pla permits students to apply and be notified of an admission decision in advance of the regular notification date and that asks students to X commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: .
-15455 p.
-54465 Significant dotails about your carry doublott plan.
+Priority Date 11/1

+Yes

+C15 Are first-time, first-year students accepted for terms other than the

+C16 Notification to applicants of admission decision sent (fill in one only)

+X On a rolling basis beginning (date): By (date): Other: 9/1

+C17 Reply policy for admitted applican ts (fill in one only)

+X Must reply by (date): No set date 5/1

+Must reply by May 1st or within Other: we eks if notified th hereafter

+Deadline for housing deposit (MMD 5/1 \$300

+Amount of housing deposit:

+x Yes, in full Yes, in part

+No

+C18 Deferred admission N N

+Does your institution allow students er 🗌 Yes No X

+If yes, maximum perio oa or postponement:

+C19 Early admission of high school st udents

+Does your institution allow high scho ol students to enroll as ful Il-time first.
+Yes No X

+Boos your monutation allow myn Scho or students to enroll as ful -unic, inst- ~

+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

-C22 Early action
+C22 Early action Yes No

-Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Do you have a nonbinding early action plan whereby students are notified If "yes," please complete the following:

+Early action closing date

+Early action notification date \\\\\\Yes No Is your early action plan a "restrictive" plan under which you limit students \\\\\\